Best Things To Do in Sitges in 3-Day Itinerary

 The guide will tell you everything you need to discover and see Sitges with different eyes.
 All in a fun and entertaining way.

 The tour lasts 1.30 hours, is done with a guide in English, and it is highly recommended to do it on the first day of your visit.

-So you can ask any questions you have about places to visit, eat, beaches, or events that take place on the dates of your trip.
+So you can ask any questions you have about places to visit, eat, beaches, or events on your trip’s dates.

 Sitges Fantastic Film Festival

 Catalonia’s fantastic film festival is the first in the world.
 It began its journey in 1968 with the first International Week of Fantastic and Horror Cinema.